Subscribe today and hell yes!

-This post is for those event planners who haven’t realized they are the no.1 salesperson of their event.
+This post is for those event planners who haven't realized they are the no.1 salesperson of their event.
 In time of crisis, ticket sales go down.
 Here is how to sell out and go to bed with a big smile on your face.
+Read on for our guide to selling event tickets.

 I see a lot of talk online on how to engage your attendees, how social media will save you from the oblivion, how new event designs will solve all of your troubles.
+Selling event tickets isn't always easy.

 What about selling more tickets?